Sergei wondering why vacuum cleaner isn't working whilst mischievous baby Oleg holds the pulled out plug in the background

 It depends on what you want from an energy deal and your financial situation.
 There are several types of energy tariffs:

-• Fixed rate tariff – these tariffs can make budgeting easier as the unit price of energy is fixed for a set period of time.
+- Fixed rate tariff – these tariffs can make budgeting easier as the unit price of energy is fixed for a set period.

-Can I compare gas and electricity quotes separately?
+Can I compare gas and electricity prices separately from gas prices?

-You can compare gas and electricity quotes separately or together.
+You can compare gas and electric quotes separately or together.
 While dual fuel is a popular way to keep your energy bundled together, you can also get gas and electricity from different providers.

 How often do energy prices change?